 But there's a catch.
 Conscious dream sex takes a lot of skill and concentration.
 For a start, you better be good at stabilizing your dreams, summoning up attractive sexual partners, and keeping your cool when things really hot up.
 Otherwise it's pretty likely you'll suffer from sensory overload and wake up.

 What's more, initiating sex in a lucid dream isn't always that easy.
-Often, the subconscious mind has a different agenda, and no matter how motivated you are to satiate that physical desire, your dreaming mind just wants something different out of the experience.
+Often, the unconscious mind has a different agenda, and no matter how motivated you are to satiate that physical desire, your dreaming mind just wants something different out of the experience.
 So don't be at all surprised if, just as you manage to find Scarlett Johansson naked, she morphs into an ugly stranger who you find rather repulsive.

 For beginners, seeking lucid dream sex can end up in a wild goose chase.
 If you go about it the wrong way, you'll end up disappointed.
 And you can waste so much quality lucid dream time pursuing this one superficial goal.